 In 2008, the ADA Amendments Act (ADAAA) was passed.
 Its purpose is to broaden the definition of disability, which had been narrowed by U.S. Supreme Court decisions.

-- expanded the definition of disability as 1) a physical or mental impairment that substantially limits one or more major life activities; 2) a record (or past history) of such an impairment; 3) being regarded as having a disability
+- The ADAAA defines disability as 1) a physical or mental impairment that substantially limits one or more major life activities; 2) a record (or past history) of such an impairment; 3) being regarded as having a disability

-- definition of disability should be interpreted in favor of broad coverage of individuals
+- The definition of disability should be interpreted in favor of broad coverage of individuals

 - The term “substantially limits” requires a lower degree of functional limitation than the standard previously applied by the courts .
 An impairment does not need to prevent or severely or significantly restrict a major life activity to be considered “substantially limiting.”
 Nonetheless, not every impairment will constitute a disability.